monacca1/nuggit/README.md

 #########################################################################################################

 nuggit_env.sh
-- the nuggit scripts path needs to be added to your path, right now I have the nuggit_env.sh (bash script) hard coded with my (c. monaco) path to my nuggit scripts.
-This obviously needs work.
+- the nuggit scripts path needs to be added to your path.
+You can either add the instance of nuggit to your path using your .cshrc or you can use this nuggit_env.sh script.
+To use the nuggit_env.sh, you must navigate to the nuggit/bin directory, (be in the bash shell) and "source nuggit_env.sh"

-nuggit prototype scripts:
+# nuggit prototype scripts:

-nuggit_clone.pl
+###nuggit_clone.pl
 - clone a repositoy
   - i.e.
     - nuggit_clone.pl ssh://git@sd-bitbucket.jhuapl.edu:7999/fswsys/mission.git

-nuggit_init
+###nuggit_init
 - Install the nuggit data structure to a preexisting repository.
 If the repo was cloned using the native git clone you will need to "nuggit_init" in the root folder of the git repository